orlnub123/cleverbot.py/README.rst

 pass in excluding the cleverbot state will be taken from the originating Cleverbot.

-Normally conversations get saved in ``Cleverbot.conversations`` as a list but if you want to manage them more easily you can pass in a name as the first argument to every conversation you create which will turn ``Cleverbot.conversations`` into a dictionary with the name as the key and the conversation as the value.
+If you want to manage your conversations more easily you can pass in a name as the first argument to every conversation you create which will turn ``Cleverbot.conversations`` into a dictionary with the name as the key and the conversation as the value.
 Trying to mix both named and nameless conversations will result in an error.